jamarino/IntervalTree/README.md

 ## TODO list

 * Order intervals within nodes to optimize queries
-* Add properties for enumerating values and intervals
+* Add property for enumerating intervals
 * Add method for querying a range
 * Create a light-er class using shorts for internal indecies
 * Consider storing reverse-ordered intervals within nodes to further optimize queries